RecipeShare Test Kitchen

 Keep these in mind:

-These small details create the dramatic caramelised ridges that make kouign-amann unforgettable.
+These small details create caramelised ridges and distinct layers.

 The folded-corner square is the most beloved kouign-amann shape:

-simple, rustic, and perfect for trapping butter and caramel.
+simple, rustic, and useful for trapping butter and caramel.

-Placed inside cake rings, they lift beautifully, puff evenly, and develop those crispy, bronzed edges that are impossible to resist.
+Placed inside cake rings, they lift, puff evenly, and develop crispy, bronzed edges.

 Kouign-amann are best enjoyed: